The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Shimako Sato.
 Perf.
 Julian Sands, Suzanna Hamilton, Kenneth Cranham.
 Vidmark Entertainment, 1992.
 Based on a story by Edgar Allan Poe.

-Synopsis: Anne (Suzanna Hamilton), a woman still recovering from her fiancé’s mysterious death, lands a job at a library specializing in the occult.
+Synopsis: Anne (Suzanna Hamilton), still recovering from her fiancé’s mysterious death, lands a job at a library specializing in the occult.
 One of the library’s regulars is Alex (Julian Sands), a vampire who believes Anne to be the reincarnation of his lost love.
-There’s also another mysterious man (there is no other kind in this movie) in a big hat, named Edgar (Kenneth Cranham), making up the third in a very bizarre love triangle.
+There’s also another mysterious man in a big hat, named Edgar (Kenneth Cranham), making up the third in a very bizarre love triangle.
 There are many scenes set in the library.

 Role Call: Suzanna Hamilton as Anne/Virginia—Spirited Young Girl; Marian Diamond as Denise—Information Provider (female)